Wick, Caithness: 19th century

 Pulteneytown was founded in 1808 to provide space for the many Scots displaced by the Highland Clearances, who poured to the coast in search of work in the fishing industry.
+By the 1840s it was reported there were over 1,000 herring boats in the harbour alongside a large curing industry which had been developed around the harbour.

+The Roman Catholic Church of St Joachim was consecrated in 1836, being the first Catholic church in Caithness since the Reformation, initially serving seasonal Irish labourers working in the herring industry.
+It was built on land given to Walter Lovi in gratitude for his ministry to the community during an epidemic of cholera.

 Two newspapers were established in Wick in the nineteenth century: the John o' Groat Journal in 1836 and the Northern Ensign in 1850, both of which are said to have espoused Liberal views in politics.

-The brig Lalla Rookh was driven onto rocks at Elzy, described as a few miles east of Wick, in April 1836, on her way from Newcastle upon Tyne to Quebec in ballast under the command of Captain Green, during a severe easterly gale.
+Navigation was an ongoing challenge for vessels in the bay of Wick.
+In 1804 the Two Brothers schooner from Sunderland was wrecked in the bay with the loss of all crew and passengers.
+In April 1836 the brig Lalla Rookh was driven onto rocks at Elzy, described as a few miles east of Wick, on her way from Newcastle upon Tyne to Quebec in ballast under the command of Captain Green, during a severe easterly gale.

 The population in 1841 was 1,333.

 In 1868, Robert Louis Stevenson stayed in Wick while his uncle, Alan Stevenson, a lighthouse engineer, was overseeing the construction of the nearby Noss Head Lighthouse, which opened in 1869.
+Stevenson was later to write about Wick.
+(See below under Historic descriptions of Wick.)